 Lone Star Food Control Plan section 40 application

-The Lone Star Plan is tailored specifically for Lone Star restaurant chain franchisees.
+The Lone Star Plan was tailored specifically for Lone Star restaurant chain franchisees.

-MPI has evaluated Lone Star's Plan to ensure it meets the requirements of the Food Act 2014 and allows franchisees to prepare and serve safe and suitable food.
+MPI evaluated Lone Star's Plan to ensure it met the requirements of the Food Act 2014 and allowed franchisees to prepare and serve safe and suitable food.